innovate42/limio-components/README.md

 ## Description

-Limio Components is a repository which provides a library of open source Limio Shop Components and a Component Playground to edit these components and build new Custom Components with a set of tools to access Limio Subscription and User data.
+Limio Components is a repository which provides a library of open source Limio Components.
+You can use those as a foundation to create new Custom Components.
+The repository also includes a Component Playground to edit the components you are building.
+The Component Playground also includes a set of tools to access Limio Subscription and User data.

 ## Quickstart Guide

-Limio components are React components.
-Anything that you can package up into a React component can be used in Limio.
+Custom Components are React components, so you only need React knowledge to create a custom component in Limio.
 This guide will walk you through the steps to create your first Limio Custom Component using the playground, powered by Storybook.
 Follow these instructions to get started.

 ### Prerequisites